Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/opennebula-deployment/guide.en-gb.md

 ## Introduction

-OpenNebula is a powerful, open-source cloud management platform (CMP) designed to manage and provision virtualized infrastructure.
+OpenNebula is a powerful, open-source **Cloud Management Platform** (CMP) designed to manage and provision virtualized infrastructure.

-It acts as an orchestrator, turning physical infrastructure into a managed IaaS (Infrastructure as a Service) cloud that is accessible via a unified control interface.
+Acting as an orchestrator, it turns physical infrastructure into a managed **Infrastructure as a Service** (IaaS) cloud, accessible via a unified control interface.
 It supports major hypervisors and allows for hybrid deployments by integrating with public cloud providers, such as OVHcloud.

-OpenNebula supports the deployment of its solution on OVHcloud infrastructure, which results in a cloud environment that is validated as part of the **OpenNebula Cloud-Ready Certification Program**.
+The deployment of OpenNebula on OVHcloud infrastructure is validated as part of the **OpenNebula Cloud-Ready Certification Program**.

-To streamline this process, OpenNebula provides [a set of **Ansible playbooks** called Hosted Cloud OVHcloud](https://github.com/OpenNebula/hosted-cloud-ovhcloud) for automated deployment and verification, **which you will need to use** in this guide.
+To streamline this process, OpenNebula provides a set of **Ansible playbooks** called [Hosted Cloud OVHcloud](https://github.com/OpenNebula/hosted-cloud-ovhcloud) for automated deployment and verification. **You will use these playbooks** throughout this guide.

 ## Objective

-This guide details the complete path to creating an OpenNebula Hosted Cloud on OVHcloud, including the custom architecture and hardware specifications.
+This guide details the complete process of creating an OpenNebula Hosted Cloud on OVHcloud, including the custom architecture and hardware specifications.

 Following this guide, you will be able to: